[ Updated Jun 13, 2023 ]

 And at Supermetrics, we couldn’t agree more.
 That’s because online shoppers rarely make a purchase on their first visit.
 Instead, they visit once, add something to cart, come back again, empty the cart, and in the end, they might even check out a completely different product than what they were originally looking for.

 You can get a more detailed analysis of user behavior by pulling visit/session data from Google Analytics.
 Google Analytics and Shopify make a great pair as the former offers more traffic metrics as a part of Enhanced Ecommerce.

-By analyzing your page copy together with visitor data you’ll be able to answer the following questions:
+By analyzing your page copy together with ecommerce analytics data you’ll be able to answer the following questions:

 - Is the product description clear to the visitor?

 - Who are my typical visitors and customers for each product?

 After you’ve combined the data from these two sources, you’ll be able to see who your most typical customers are and what their buying behavior is like.
 This data can be used for optimizing your Shopify store’s conversion rate and your paid ad campaigns.